WanluLiuLab/yasim/suppl_data_analysis/h_sapiens/Readme.md

   - Updated 2022-03-27
   - **MAY NOT BE USABLE -- REQUIRE REVIEW**
   - paired but with only 1 file
-  - NO PUBLICATIONS
+  - NO PUBLICATION
 - [PRJNA398501](https://www.ebi.ac.uk/ena/browser/view/PRJNA398501)
   - Purpose:The goal of this study is to analyze the candidate genes motified by Tfcp2l1ΔCP2 to regulate the human embryonic stem cell (ESC) fate through RNA-seq approach.
 Overall design: HES2 human ESCs expressing PB or PB-Tfcp2l1ΔCP2 were cultured in 10% KSR basal media supplemented with 10 ng/ml FGF2 and 10 ng/ml Activin A for two passages and then were collected by using Trizol.
 These samples were sent to BGI (China) company to do deep sequencing by using BGISEQ-500.
   - Updated 2022-03-27
   - **MAY NOT BE USABLE -- REQUIRE REVIEW**
   - paired
-  - NO PUBLICATIONS
+  - NO PUBLICATION
 - [PRJNA408236](https://www.ebi.ac.uk/ena/browser/view/PRJNA408236)
   - Neural tube defects (NTDs) are serious congenital malformations.
 Excessive maternal homocysteine (Hcy) increases the risk of NTDs, while its mechanism remains elusive.
 In this study, we evaluated the role of histone homocysteinylation in neural tube closure (NTC).
 A total of 39 histone homocysteinylation sites were identified in samples from human embryonic brain tissue using mass spectrometry.
 Elevated levels of histone KHcy and H3K79Hcy were detected at increased cellular Hcy levels in human fetal brains.
 Using ChIP-seq and RNA-seq assays, we demonstrated that increase in H3K79Hcy level downregulated the expression of selected NTC-related genes including Cecr2, Smarca4, and Dnmt3b.
 In human NTD brain tissues, decrease in expression of Cecr2, Smarca4, and Dnmt3b was also detected along with high levels of Hcy and H3K79Hcy.
 Our results suggest that higher levels of Hcy contribute to the onset of NTDs through upregulation of histone H3K79Hcy, leading to abnormal expression of selected NTC-related genes.
 Overall design: NE4C cells mRNA profiles of HTL treatment and normal control were generated by deep sequencing,using BGISEQ-500 .
   - Updated 2022-03-28